nfqakademija/Dinder/README.md

 # <a name="project-description"></a>Project Description

 Often people have unneeded things which they do not use anymore and would like to trade it.
 But what if you do not know what you want instead?
+Here comes **DINDER** for help!
+Just add the item you do not need and **SWIPE** it to exchange with other users!

-Here comes *DINDER* for help!
-Just add the item you don't need and SWIPE it to exchange with other users!
-And that is it!
+**And that is It!**

-Dinder - developed for exchanging items the fun way!
+**Dinder** - developed for exchanging items the fun way!

 # <a name="requirements"></a>Requirements